hydroclaus/hgs_grammar/README.md

 ## Notes

-- [ ] investigate why the preamble does not show up as comment block in SublimeText
+- [x] investigate why the preamble does not show up as comment block in SublimeText (solved 2016-Apr-18)

 ## References
+- Textmate [Language Grammars][TM:LanguageG]
 - Textmate [Bundle Style Guide][TM:BSG]
 - Textmate [Regular Expressions][TM:RegEx]
 - notes on [Textmate Grammar][notes:TMGrammar]

+## Release Notes

+### 2016-Apr-18
+- fix: everything from the beginning of the file until "end title" is now treated as a block comment
+- new: included "end" or "End" as keyword
+- new: "solute" and "boundary condtions" appear as `variable.parameter`
+- new: the following file extensions are highlighted as `storage`: txt, dat, mprops, etprops, fprops, dprops, oprops (note: possibly, it could make sense to highlight the full line (including the path and name of the files), however, I decided to stay parsimoneous for now)
+- fix: recognizes numbers (floats, exponential) to be separated by a comma; as far as HydroGeoSphere is concerned, there can be also 'just' a space; a dot is the decimal separator

 [hgs]: http://www.aquanty.com/hydrogeosphere/
 [TM]: http://macromates.com/